-Being an overview, not every interesting detail can be included.
-At some points however it seems as if Ackroyd tries to do just that.
-Sometimes sentences, usually in the concluding paragraphs of a chapter, seem to be thrown in more so as not to be left out than to add anything to the chapter as a whole.
-I rather enjoyed this aspect of the book as it shows an interest in the subject matter and serves to underpin the witty, conversational narrative style, though I recognise that for others this may not be so welcome, as it makes for some rather untidy conclusions.
+As an overview of a large span of history, not every interesting detail can be included.
+At some points, however, it seems as if Ackroyd tries to do just that.
+Occasionally, sentences–usually in the concluding paragraphs of a chapter–seem to be thrown in more so as not to be left out than because they necessarily belong there.
+I rather enjoyed this aspect of the book as it shows an interest in the subject matter and serves to underpin the witty, conversational narrative style, though I recognise that for others this may not be so welcome.

-In terms of the narrative Ackroyd choses to create, it is clear that there is a not insignificant thread of pride in the “English way” running through this book.
-The early Norman rulers (William the Conquerer, William II, Henry I) all come in for a bit of a bashing, while the focus is placed on a foundational English system of governance strong enough to withstand the petty whims of the country’s norman rulers.
+There is a clear thread of pride in the “English way” running through this book.
+The early Norman rulers (William the Conqueror, William II, Henry I) all come in for a bit of a bashing, while emphasis is placed on a foundational English system of governance strong enough to withstand the petty whims of the country’s Norman rulers.
 Ackroyd views the history of England, in spite of invasion and civil war, as one of gradual change.
-For example, the rule of law associated with the Norman kings is for Ackroyd simply the inevitable concusion of existing structures; the infamous domesday book is only possible, Ackroyd argues, due to the pre-existance of similar records on a local level.
+For example, the rule of law associated with the Norman kings is, for Ackroyd, the inevitable conclusion of existing structures; the infamous Domesday book is only possible due to the pre-existence of similar records on a local level.